Palygorskite: Construction

 Palygorskite can be added to lime mortar with metakaolin for period-correct restoration of mortar at cultural heritage sites.
+Palygorskite has been proposed as a pozzolanic supplementary cementitious material.
+Its performance has been reported to be comparable to that of metakaolin, suggesting potential applications in more sustainable cement-based products.

 In human culture

 Palygorskite is known to have been a key constituent of the pigment called Maya blue, which was used notably by the pre-Columbian Maya civilization of Mesoamerica on ceramics, sculptures, murals, and (most probably) Maya textiles.
 The clay mineral was also used by the Maya as a curative for certain illnesses, and evidence shows it was also added to pottery temper.

 A Maya region source for palygorskite was unknown until the 1960s, when one was found at a cenote on the Yucatán Peninsula near the modern township of Sacalum, Yucatán.
 A second possible site was more recently (2005) identified, near Ticul, Yucatán.

 The Maya blue synthetic pigment was also manufactured in other Mesoamerican regions and used by other Mesoamerican cultures, such as the Aztecs of central Mexico.
 The blue coloration seen on Maya and Aztec codices, and early colonial-era manuscripts and maps, is largely produced by the organic-inorganic mixture of añil leaves and palygorskite, with smaller amounts of other mineral additives.
 Human sacrificial victims in postclassic Mesoamerica were frequently daubed with this blue pigmentation.

 Electron diffractogram of palygorskite (Wiersma 1970).

 Electron micrograph of palygorskite (Wiersma 1970).

 Palygorskite variant Pilolite, "mountain leather", with "modulated layers" of growth, feeling like flexible leather, Seaton, Devon, UK, before 2011.

 Rows of colorless calcite crystals held together by layers of papery palygorskite.
 From Metaline Falls, Washington, USA, 2013.

 Palygorskite.
 Estonian Museum of Natural History, 2015.